 If your tooth is damaged, decayed, or discolored, give it the royal treatment and consider a dental crown.
 The team of experienced dentists at Kluth Family & Cosmetic Dentistry provides crowns — protective caps that restore the health and appearance of your teeth.
-With offices conveniently situated in Alexandria and Noblesville, Indiana, the practice offers different types of crowns that offer different benefits.
+With offices conveniently situated in Noblesville, Indiana, the practice offers different types of crowns that offer different benefits.
 To find out what type of crown is right for you, call the office or book a consultation online today.

 A crown is a protective cap placed over a tooth that’s severely damaged.
 Here are some situations in which a crown can help restore the look and function of your tooth: